triSYCL/triSYCL/README.rst

 LLVM_/Clang_.

 Technical lead: Ronan at keryell point FR.
-Developments started first at AMD_ and are now mainly funded by Xilinx_.
+Developments started first at AMD_, then was mainly funded by Xilinx_ and now again by AMD_ since Xilinx_ has been bought by AMD_ in 2022.

 It is possible to have a paid internship around triSYCL, if you have some skills related to this project.
 Contact the technical lead about this.
-Xilinx_ is also hiring in this area... :-)
+AMD_ is also hiring in this area... :-)

 SYCL